DreamCodes4Life/OpenUSDFundamentals/README.md

                 with jobVS.GetVariantEditContext():
                     # Now edits *additionally* go inside the selected job variant
                     title.Set(critter + job)
 stage.GetRootLayer().Save()
 ```
   </td >
 </table>

+Basically we are making a variantSet and attribute depending on other varianSets

 🔗 [More info](https://openusd.org/release/glossary.html#usdglossary-variant)

 ### 1.3.4 - R(E)locates:
 Relocates is a composition arc that maps a prim path defined in a remote LayerStack (i.e. across a composition arc) to a new path location in the local namespace (these paths can only be prim paths, not property paths).